tdhayes8/Backtesting-and-Automation/README.md

 Barchart and other sources can be used to get extensive data between 2010 and 2025 for free or a small cost.

+Currently missing our proprietary algorithms, and will need a sample one created, and import statements throughout the application to be updated.

 # Requirements
 Docker Desktop - https://www.docker.com/products/docker-desktop/